-- () Perform a MCTS search to obtain probabilities π of selecting moves. - 2 They showed that π provides better actions than p. - Some ends with a winner z that provide samples of value v. - The network is trained so that (p, v) gets closer to (π, z) to improve MCTS search.
+- () Perform a MCTS search to obtain probabilities π of selecting moves. - 2 They showed that π provides better actions than p. - Some ends with a winner z that provides a sample of value v. - The network is trained so that (p, v) gets closer to (π, z) to improve MCTS search.